RebekkaGoerge/Makehuman_Mesh_transformation/README.md

 **methods**
 * load(app):

-  this method is called when the plugin is loaded into makehuman minimizes the window calls loadProxy and exportProxy
+  * this method is called when the plugin is loaded into makehuman
+  * minimizes the window
+  * calls loadProxy and exportProxy

 * loadProxy(app,vsWeight,modelName,userDocPath, mkhPath):

-  loads the proxy with the model name and change the weight according to the defined weight
+  * loads the proxy with the model name and change the weight according to the defined weight

 * exportProxy(app, modelName):

-  export the proxy to an stl file and stores it
+  * export the proxy to an stl file and stores it

 * unload(app):

-  this method is called if th plugin is unloaded
+  * this method is called if the plugin is unloaded

 **Workflow**

 The script is executed with blender.
 After setting up the parameters, the mesh is compressed.
 This needs to be done, in order that the loaded mesh has a similar size to the human base mesh.
-The method *iaModifyPluginFile(1,0)* and *startMakeHumanProcess* are called and afterwards makehuman is started and the window is minimized.
+The method *iaModifyPluginFile(1,0)* and *startMakeHumanProcess* are called.
+Makehuman is started and the window is minimized.
 Now blender can connect to makehuman and can import the mh base mesh with the method *mkh_importBody*.
-Afterwards, the compressed stl model is also imported into blender.
-The model is transformed so that it fits in orientation, rotation and size to the makehuman model (this need to be adapted if the model differs from our standarts).
-The model is extended through an uv map and the vertex are grouped into a vertex group.
+Afterwards, the compressed stl model is imported into blender.
+If *doTransform* is set to true, the model is transformed to fit in orientation, rotation and size to the makehuman model.
+The parameters of rotation, scale and size are adapted to our standarts, either the values can be changed acoording to the model, or the model can be adapted before and the transformation part can be skipped.
+If the model is not adapted to the mh base mesh, problems occur later when the mesh is loaded into makehuman.
+The model would not be centered and would not fit in size and rotation to the mh model and so the modelling would not work.
+After the transformation, the model is extended through an uv map and the vertices are grouped into a vertex group which need to be called "body".
 The model is marked as "clothes" and loose vertices are removed.
 Afterwards, the create_clothes() method from the makeclothes plugin is called.
-After a succesful creation of the clothes, they should be stored in the ~\makehuman\v1py3data\clothes folder.
-We copy this folder to the ~\makehuman\v1py3\data\proxymesh folder.
-Furthermore, we copy the modelName.mhclo file to a modelName.proxy file.
+After a succesful creation of the clothes, they should be stored in the *(~\makehuman\v1py3data\clothes)* folder.
+We copy this folder to the *(~\makehuman\v1py3\data\proxymesh)* folder.
+Furthermore, we copy the *modelName.mhclo* file to a *modelName.proxy* file.
 Now we have our makehuman proxy.
 For now makehuman is closed.

-If the *export_stl* variable is set to true in the next part we modify our plugin *09_vsScript.py* by calling *iaModifyPluginFile(1,1)*, so next time makehuman is started, the window will be minimized and also our new proxy will be loaded, modified and exported.
+If the *export_stl* variable is set to true, we modify our plugin *09_vsScript.py* by calling *iaModifyPluginFile(1,1)*, so next time makehuman is started, the window will be minimized and also our new proxy will be loaded, modified and exported.
 Here we also transfer the model name and the values to modify the model.
 After modifing the plugin, we restart makehuman.
 By restarting makehuman the plugin is also loaded.
-The plugin minimize the makehuman window, and tries to load the mesh with the model name and the selected weight.
+The plugin minimizes the makehuman window, and tries to load the mesh with the model name and the selected weight.
 Afterwards, it tries to export the modified model to an stl file.
-And finally closes makehuman.
-The exported file can be found in the export folder (~\makehuman\v1py3\exports).
+Finally, makehuman is closed  The exported file can be found in the export folder *(~\makehuman\v1py3\exports)*.

 <a name="examples"></a>